elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Reign Energy Razzle Berry (9 / 10)

-The first energy drink that had a good taste that persuaded me to buy another one.
+The gateway energy drink that had a good taste that persuaded me to buy another one.
 This is great and it's only downfall is this slight after taste that lingers.
 I forget exactly what that "bad" taste is, but I'll update this article the next time I drink it.
 Rated 9 / 10 because I'm saving the perfect score until I've tasted and reviewed at least 10 energy drinks.

 It's unfortunate I can't get this in Canada anymore.
 Then I'd be able to re-rate it.

 ### Celsius Sparkling Arctic Vibe (8.6 / 10)

 It's pretty good too, but it gets over so quickly compared to the C4 and Monster White.
 I really like how refreshing Celsius Orange is though (when chilled).

+### Celsius Peach Vibe (8.6 / 10)

+More natural taste than arctic vibe however it does not taste as refreshing and definitely makes me miss drinking Celsius Orange.

 ### Celsius Watermelon Lemonade (8.5 / 10)